Update: APPLICATIONS NOW OPEN

 Many classes are taught with live music in our wonderful facilities.

-Each term every student performs a classical solo in costume, lighting, and with live music, to an audience including students from other year groups and all teaching staff
+Each semester every student performs a ballet solo in costume, lighting, and with live music, to an audience including students from other year groups and all teaching staff.
+In Year 3 students are invited to perform self-choreographed ballet solos if they wish.

-Contemporary dance techniques are taught through daily classes providing a grounding in Graham, Cunningham and release-based techniques, students begin to study other methods as they progress.
-2nd years engage in weekly workshops delivered by a wide variety of visiting professionals.
-Students are exposed to a wide variety of choreographic methods through taught classes in 1st year, and through a diverse range of weekly workshops given by guest artists throughout 2nd year, 3rd year students might well encounter a different style almost every day.
-This approach builds versatility, and prepares graduates for the wide range of challenges they can expect to face at audition.
-3rd year students learn a contemporary dance solo each term, which is performed alongside their classical solo.
+Contemporary dance techniques are taught through daily classes providing a grounding in Graham, Cunningham, floor work and release-based techniques, and students begin to study other methods as they progress.
+Students are exposed to a vast array of choreographic methods through taught classes in first year, and through a diverse range of weekly workshops given by guest artists throughout second year, third year students might well encounter a different style almost every day.
+This approach builds versatility, and prepares graduates for the wide range of challenges they can expect to face at audition and as professional artists.
+Third year students learn a contemporary dance solo each term, which is performed alongside their classical solo, and they may opt to create their own contemporary solos.

 In the majority of auditions, students will be asked to improvise and/or create dance material based upon set tasks.
 Improvisation classes for each year group take place weekly, and are often also delivered by guest professionals.